 The IETS has categorised sheep and goat embryos as category 3.
-The 2011 bovine germplasm IHSs concluded that because of the extreme seriousness of FMD and the catastrophic consequences that would result from its introduction, importation should be limited to countries or zones that are either free from FMD virus without vaccination or be specifically approved by MPI if they are not free without vaccination (and therefore present a risk).
+The 2011 bovine germplasm IHSs concluded that because of the extreme seriousness of FMD and the catastrophic consequences that would result from its introduction, importation should be limited to countries or zones that are either free from FMD virus without vaccination or be specifically approved by MPI if they are not (and therefore present a risk).

 The new format of the IHS includes a section indicating that the Competent Authority is subject to an assessment (see 2.3 Exporting country systems and certification).
-MPI will maintain a published list of FMD free countries (rather than referring to the Code list).
-There is therefore no longer the need for a specific statement regarding approval of processing, collection, and storage facilities in the FMD section.
+There is therefore no longer the need for any specific requirement other than following the FMD recommendations in the OIE Code.